 There are so many stories behind Kedarnath Temple History and it has been a pilgrimage center since ancient times.
-Although, it is not confirmed who built the original Kedarnath Mandir and when.
+Here we have shared the legends, stories, and history of the Kedarnath temple.

 A mythological story describes the temple’s construction by the legendary brothers Pandavas.
 But the holy Mahabharata does not mention any place called Kedarnath.

 One of the earliest references to Kedarnath is found in Skanda Purana (7th and 8th century).
 According to Skanda Purana, Kedara is the place where Shiva releases the Holy Ganga from his matted hair (called in Hindi “Jata”).

 The holy Kedarnath temple is said to have been built in the 8th century AD by Hindu guru Adi Sankaracharya.
 Sankaracharya rebuilt the place where the Pandavas of Mahabharat fame is believed to constructed a Shiv temple.